-The LA Moran seed bank collects seed primarily for regenerating conifer forests on nonindustrial private forestlands as well as State-owned public lands.
+The LA Moran seed bank collects seed primarily for regenerating conifer forests on non-industrial private forestlands as well as State-owned public lands.
 We estimated the spatial extent of these lands using three data sources described in the following paragraphs.

 To identify areas of conifer vegetation, we used most recent vegetation data hosted by the Landscape Ecology, Modeling, Mapping, and Analysis (LEMMA) program at Oregon State University and supported by researchers at the U.S. Forest Service.
-This data maps current vegetation type, an attribute that identifies up to two dominant tree species based on basal area, and groups vegetation type into a broader vegetation class, such as a conifer or a broadleaf forest.
-We first filtered LEMMA vegetation class to include only conifer and mixed forests.
+This data maps current vegetation type, an attribute that identifies up to two dominant tree species based on basal

-LEMMA vegetation data reports what is on the ground at the time the data layer was created.
-CAL FIRE further has a spatial layer that depicts productive timberlands, whether the areas are currently forested or not (CA_Timberland13_1).
-For example, an area that has been recently harvested will not be classified as a forest in LEMMA but will be reported as productive timberland in Timberlands.
-CAL FIRE's Timberlands layer is originally from the Region 5 United States Forest Service (USFS).
-This layer is also primarily derived from CalVeg, the USFS's finescale vegetation mapping product.
-Region 5 has added an attribute to assess the type of timberland.
+LEMMA vegetation data reports what is on the ground at the time of remote sensing.
+CAL FIRE has a spatial layer that depicts productive timberlands, whether the areas are currently forested or not (Forest Practice Timberlands 22\3).
+This dataset is a manipulation of both current and historic LEMMA data and spatially incorporates multiple vegetation years into one composite footprint.
+For example, an area that has been recently harvested will not be classified as a forest in the most recent LEMMA data but will be reported as productive timberland in Timberlands.
 To complete a depiction of conifer forests that may not be currently forested, our second step was to add productive timberland areas to conifer and mixed forests flagged in step 1.